Grand Luxxe Nuevo Vallarta – Experience the Sublime

 Amazing, Spacious Rooms

-The accommodations at the Grand Luxxe are simply unparalleled by anything else you’ll find in the area.
-We usually get a two-bedroom Grand Luxxe Villa, which sleeps about 6 or so, with kids on the big couches in the living room and others in the sitting room in the lock-off part.
+The accommodations at the Grand Luxxe are simply unparalleled.
+Nothing else in the area comes close.
+We usually get a two-bedroom Grand Luxxe Villa, which sleeps about 6 or so, with kids on the big couches in the living room and others in the sitting room in the lock-off.
 The villa is over 3,000 square feet, with a huge main deck and smaller balconies off the other bedrooms, so you won’t be tripping over each other during your stay, even with a full house.
 The kitchen is well-stocked with pots, pans, utensils, plates and glassware, and has a cooktop and large refrigerator, coffee pot, blender and microwave.
 The bedrooms each have their own large bathroom, with a jetted tub and king-size comfy bed.

 And Then the Golf . . .